Introduction

 Debugger

-Yes, you have figured it out already.
-Your real mode debugger will NOT work once you step into the LIDT instruction (good bye protected mode debugging).
-However there is a way around it, its called 386SWAT and it is both a real and protected mode debugger which you can invoke while in protected mode.
+instruction (goodbye, protected mode debugging!).
+However there is a way around it, it is called 386SWAT and it is both a real and protected mode debugger, which you can invoke while in protected mode.
 For this to work, you must initialize some GDT entries for it.
-My code does that so you can see the way.
+My code does that, so you can see how.

-However, BOCHS has its own hardware debugger that can step into anything, so you can do your stuff there!
+However, Bochs has its own hardware debugger that can step into anything, so you can do your stuff there!

 Assembly in General